 With their forceful words and decisive actions, Barnabas and Paul were able to restrain the people from worshipping and sacrificing to them as gods.

 What a lesson in humility for God’s servants today!

 Truly, astonishing miracles, signs and wonders can provoke strange reactions from spiritually immature and undiscerning people.

-As it happened to Barnabas and Paul, in their excitement and astonishment, people may call you several lofty names when they see many mighty acts God has done through you or your ministrations.
+As it happened to Barnabas and Paul, in their excitement and astonishment, people may call you several lofty names when they see many mighty acts God has done by your hands or through you

 How do you handle that as a servant of God?

 Barnabas and Paul vividly demonstrated to us the best way to handle such a situation and the foolishness of undiscerning people!

 When Barnabas and Paul found themselves being elevated to the gods’ position and were about to be given sacrifices or worship as gods, they vigorously protested and restrained the people.

 They demonstrated to the foolish Lycaonian people that they were men of the same nature, frailties, and weaknesses by their passionate words and decisive actions.
 They tore their clothes and cried in public before all the people.

 They knew that gods would never do that.